Dendrochirus: Species

 Eight species are recognized in this genus:

 Characteristics

 Dendrochirus lionfishes are characterised by typically having 13 spines and 9 or 10 soft rays in the dorsal fin and 3 spines and 5 or 6 soft rays in the anal fin.
-The spines on the parietal bon are not high and the lower jaw has no ridges, spines or scales.
+The spines on the parietal bone are not high and the lower jaw has no ridges, spines or scales.
 There are between 17 and 19 fin rays in the pectoral fins and the middle fin rays are branched.
 These fishes vary in length from a standard length of 4.5 cm in the Ogasawara dwarf-lionfish (D. koyo) to 25 cm in the zebra turkeyfish (D. zebra).

 Distribution and habitat

 Dendrochirus lionfishes are found in the Indo-Pacific from the Red Sea and the western Indian Ocean to Hawaii and Johnston Atoll.They tend to be associated with hard substrates such as coral rocks and rubble.

 Utilisation

 Dendrochirus lionfishes are popular species in the aquarium hobby.